swufung/swufung.github.io/_pages/about.md

 I am an Assistant Professor in the [Department of Applied Mathematics and Statistics](https://ams.mines.edu/) and the [Department of Computer Science](https://cs.mines.edu/) at Colorado School of Mines.
 Prior to joining Mines, I was an Assistant Adjunct Professor in the Department of Mathematics at UCLA.
 I received my PhD  in applied mathematics from Emory University in 2019, where I worked under the guidance of [Lars Ruthotto](http://math.emory.edu/~lruthot/).
 My research interests lie in the intersection of applied mathematics and data science.
 In particular, I am interested in inverse problems, optimization, optimal control, and deep learning.

-I am always looking for self-motivated students working in the aforementioned areas.
+If you are a self-motivated students working in the aforementioned areas.
 Send me an email if you are interested.

 <!-- Upcoming Talks
 ======